When you’re carrying a lot of heavy tools, having a good backpack can make work a lot easier.

 The dual compartment design of this tool bag also allows you to reach all of your tools without having to close the other side.

-The only thing that held this bag back was the design of its pockets and the build quality, as this one is a bit less durable.
 While it’s more affordable than the Dewalt bag, this one doesn’t feature as many multi-use pockets, making it less versatile.

 - Reasonable price

 - Straps for large tools